Proxmox vs. ESXI: Is Proxmox an alternative to ESXi?

 Why choose Proxmox VE instead of Vmware ESXi?

-If you’re already familiar with VMware, you may wonder what the difference between them is.
+You may wonder about their differences if you’re already familiar with VMware.
 Well, here are some key differences between Proxmox and VMware ESXi.

 - Open Source – Proxmox VE is open-source software meaning anyone can download the latest version and modify it however they see fit.
 There are even third-party companies offering commercial services.
 VMware requires annual subscription fees depending on how large your environment is.

 - Security – Proxmox uses Linux-based operating systems, so it’s much more secure than traditional hypervisors such as ESXi.
 As a bonus, since all VMs run within containers, this also means that any malicious code running inside one VM will not be able to affect others.

 - Availability – Proxmox VE offers built-in High Availability features while ESXi doesn’t (additional cost).
 Also, unlike ESXi, Proxmox VE lets administrators configure multiple nodes simultaneously.
 So if one goes offline, another automatically steps in.